 On August 26, 2022 we received a letter from the Listing Qualifications Department of The Nasdaq Stock Market LLC ("Nasdaq"), notifying us that we were not in compliance with the minimum bid price requirement set forth under Nasdaq Listing Rule 5550(a)(2) (the "Bid Price Rule"), resulting from the fact that the closing bid price of the Company's Common Shares was below \$1.00 per share for a period of 30 consecutive business days.
-Pursuant to Nasdaq Listing Rule 5810(c)(3)(A), we were given a period of 180 calendar days, or until February 22, 2023 (the "Compliance Period"), to regain compliance with Nasdaq's minimum bid price requirement.
+Pursuant to Nasdaq Listing Rule 5810(c)(3)(A), we were given a period of 180 calendar days, on until February 22, 2023 (the "Compliance Period"), to regain compliance with Nasdaq's minimum bid price requirement.
 We did not regain compliance by such date and submitted a written request to the Nasdaq to afford us an additional 180-day compliance period to cure the deficiency.
 On February 23, 2023, we received written notification from the Listing Qualifications Department of Nasdaq our request for a 180-day extension to regain compliance with Nasdaq's minimum bid price requirement until August 21, 2023.
 If at any time prior to August 21, 2023, the bid price of the Common Shares closes at \$1.00 per share or more for a minimum of 10 consecutive business days, we will regain compliance with the Bid Price Rule.
 If we do not regain compliance with the Bid Price Rule during the additional 180-day extension, Nasdaq will notify us that our Common Shares will be delisted.
-At that time, we may appeal the delisting determination to a hearings panel pursuant to the procedures set forth in the applicable Nasdaq Listing Rules.
-However, there can be no assurance that, if we do appeal the delisting determination by Nasdaq to the hearings panel, that such appeal would be successful.
+At that time, we may appeal the delisting determination to a hearings panel, that such appeal would be successful.
 We intend to actively monitor the closing bid price of our Common Shares and may, if appropriate, consider implementing available options to regain compliance with the Bid Price Rule under the Nasdaq Listing Rules.